gustavo-nomelini/gustavo-nomelini/README.md

+## ABOUT ME

-## Hi there, my name is Gustavo Lopes Nomelini
+👋 Hi there, my name is Gustavo Lopes Nomelini

-👋 Hi there!
 I'm a Java Developer currently studying Software Engineering.
 My passion lies in building scalable, efficient, and robust software solutions.
 I enjoy learning new technologies and continuously improving my coding skills. 🚀

 # What I do:
 ☕️ **Java Development:** Strong proficiency in developing back-end applications and services.